Welcome to the NFB Krafters group teachers Page.

 If you prefer you can schedule a “pop up” class with Tammy. by emailing her at:

 This type of class needs to be scheduled only two weeks before the starting class date.
 This type of class is not posted on the website for sign up.
-Instead the instructor must advertise their own class and must ask students to email them privately to sign up.
+Instead the instructor must advertise their own class on the listserv and must ask students to email them privately to sign up.

 Next step to take when teaching a telephone class.